Climate Change

 Climate change is one of the most pressing issues faced by central and local governments worldwide.
 It is internationally accepted that the climate is changing due to the increase in greenhouse gases in the atmosphere – with changes observed at global and regional levels.
-For more information about research and work being done across Canterbury and what you can do, you can visit It's Time, Canterbury.

-In Selwyn, research shows [PDF, 9972 KB] by 2050:
+In Selwyn, research shows [PDF, 16.9MB]:

 Selwyn District Council was one of the earliest signatories to the New Zealand Local Government Leaders’ Climate Change Declaration 2017.
 As a signatory, the Council is committed to developing and implementing plans to reduce greenhouse gas emissions, to engage with tangata whenua, and to support resilience within our local communities.